THUSHARTOM/THUSHARTOM/README.md

 -  (ps: I admire hacking intuition and learning by getting my hands dirty,...)
 -   Learning on a daily basis from the ground up using ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 - Open to collaborate on projects
 - I love tinkering with new technologies.
-Touched on ML, Computer vision, IOT and robotics(ROS)
+Touched on Softawre Development, ML, Computer vision, IOT and robotics(ROS)
 - Feel free to contact me ❤ @ thushartom@gmail.com
 - Exploring Life, in persuit of finding meaning